ryan-mcclue/musings/notes.md

-roughly 90% of games played on PC games are pirated. however intensive anti-piracy makes it harder for people to play your game yet, in line with this is, there is no code of ethics in computer science for wasting peoples time. so, get more respect from community?
+roughly 90% of games played on PC games are pirated. however intensive anti-piracy makes it harder for people to play your game yet, in line with this is, there is no code of ethics in computer science for wasting peoples time. so, get more respect from community? drm just introduces another way for the software to waste people's time (however, may come a day when it's required...)

 The backbone of web tcp/ip has scaled tremendously well over 60 years.
 The web software stack is opposite.